flavorly/vanilla-components/docs/src/guide/writing-a-preset.md

 ## Next steps

-The next step is to build your preset.
-You can learn more about actions in their [documentation](/concepts/actions).

 :::tip Archiving edited files
 When creating a preset from a test project, if you committed its initial state and started editing it, you can use `git diff` to list the modified files.